 What is a 501(c)(3)?
-The 501(c)(3) is a highly regulated American non-profit entity which operates under the Internal Revenue Code 26 U.S.C. § 501(c).
-And there are 29 types of nonprofit, tax exempt entities which are recognized by the U.S. Internal Revenue Service.
+The 501(c)(3) is a highly regulated American non-profit entity that operates under the Internal Revenue Code 26 U.S.C. § 501(c).
+And there are 29 types of nonprofit, tax-exempt entities that are recognized by the U.S. Internal Revenue Service.
 And 501(c) refers to several different classes of “tax-exempt” corporations.
-Therefore, companies granted 501(c)(3) status are commonly known as a “charitable organization”.
-Generally, CPAs, attorneys and tax professionals file form 1023 for recognition by the IRS.
+Therefore, companies granted 501(c)(3) status are commonly known as “charitable organizations”.
+Generally, CPAs, attorneys, and tax professionals file form 1023 for recognition by the IRS.
 The corporation must be organized for one of the following purposes in order to be considered a 501(c)(3) corporation.

 · charity education.